 If a function needs stack protection, the local variables are sorted to let the variables with array type to be placed as high as possible in the function stack block.
 After those variables, a canary element is placed.
 The canary is initialized at function entrance.
-By default, the initialization value is taken from the global variable stack_chk_guard.
-To reduce the overhead, you can use the compiler option --canary_value to supply a constant value instead, see --canary_value, page 268.
-This is mainly for debugging purposes, as it is considerably less secure.
+The initialization value is taken from the global variable stack_chk_guard.
 At function exit, the code verifies that the canary element still contains the original value.
 If not, the function stack_chk_fail is called.